anthony m. hassan, Ed.D, LCSW

 Prior to his time with the National Multiple Sclerosis Society, Niekamp spent eight years with the as the AVP, Assistant Controller with The Leukemia and Lymphoma Society.
 Niekamp has a BS in accounting from Siena College.

-As Vice President, Partnerships & Network Systems, Collins is responsible for the implementation and integration of a network-wide Electronic Health Record system and the execution of a community focused outreach strategy with targeted partnerships to enhance clinical operations.
+As Vice President, Network Systems, Collins is responsible for the implementation and integration of a network-wide Electronic Health Record system and leveraging meaningful data at the network, clinic and client level.

 She has worked with the veterans community for nearly a decade, most recently serving as the Chief Operations Officer for Iraq and Afghanistan Veterans of America (IAVA), a leading veterans group for post-9/11 veterans.
 As COO, Collins managed all finance, human resource, legal, and technology infrastructure operations, as well as played a key role in organizational and programmatic development.